We know that travelling can be an exciting time, but it can also produce many questions regarding what documents you may need for your travels.

 Sometimes these restrictions can be waived, under certain circumstances, if the passport contains a valid USA or Schengen visa.
 We suggest that if you fall into his category that you contact your nearest Belizean Embassy for more information.

 Other useful links, to visa application forms and embassy locations, can be found here

 If you have visa questions, you can contact the Ministry of Foreign Affairs by email: email@example.com or telephone: (+501) 822-2322 or 822-2167 or consult with an Embassy or Consulate of Belize.

 The Belize Tourism Board also provides additional travel information on its website https://www.travelbelize.org/getting-here/visas-and-immigration

-Please note that Tropic Air always endeavours to have current immigration information on this page, however, rules can change quickly.
-Each individual’s circumstance may also be different, so we always suggest you check with your nearest Embassy or Consul of Belize on the immigration requirements in your particular case.
+Please note that Tropic Air always endeavors to have current immigration information on this page, however, rules can change quickly.
+Each individual’s circumstance may also be different, so we always suggest a check with your nearest Embassy or Consul of Belize on the immigration requirements in your particular case.

 Traveling within Belize is also very easy.
 Tropic Air only requires a valid photo identification (example: drivers license, passport, social security card).

 Arriving or Departing Belize

 Minors (16 and under) travelling with only one parent must have with them a legal consent letter from the other parent stating they are giving the legal authority for travel without them.
 This letter must be an original document, stamped and signed by a Justice of Peace.